ichliebemath/nd082-Azure-Cloud-DevOps-Starter-Code/C1 - Azure Infrastructure Operations/project/starter_files/README.md

       parker build server.json
    ```

-4. After the creation of image, use the main.tf and var.tf to deploy resources with command
+4. After the creation of image, use the main.tf and var.tf to deploy resources in terminal with command
    ```
       terraform init
    ```